quantum-kittens/quantum-kittens.github.io/_posts/2022-06-14-CHAPTER-1-Part-2-Introduction-to-Quantum-Computing.md

 We still are a ways away from reaching this ideal quantum computer that works perfectly and seeing this potential realized; there are a number of hardware obstacles to overcome.
 But imperfect quantum computers already exist today, some even publicly accessible through the cloud, and researchers and industry professionals alike are working to identify near-term useful applications and evolve the hardware.

-At this point it is important to note that quantum computers won’t replace our classical computers, only complement them by extending the realm of computing possibilities.
+At this point, it is important to note that quantum computers won’t replace our classical computers; only complement them by extending the realm of computing possibilities.

->We don’t need quantum computers to binge watch tv shows when we can do so perfectly with our own devices.
+>We don’t need quantum computers to binge-watch tv shows when we can do so perfectly with our own devices.
 We need them for things classical computers aren’t very good at!
 {: .prompt-tip }

 Illustrated in the stories ahead are various important quantum phenomena and how they are used for quantum computing.